 The Company, like any other enterprise, is exposed to business risk which can be internal risks as well as external risks.
 The threats to the segments in which the company operates are volatility in Exchange rate & Metal Prices.
-The company is concerned about the vide fluctuations in copper prices globally and locally and increase in foreign exchange value.
+Your company is fully insulated against fluctuations in copper prices globally and locally and increase in foreign exchange value.